 This vegetable noodle soup has everything you could want in a soup and the huge bonus that comes with this recipe, is that you get it all in under 10 minutes.

-I wanted to create a really quick lunch/dinner recipe that although it takes so little time to prep, you still get a lot of flavour and comfort.
+With this 10 minute vegetable noodle soup, I wanted to create a really quick lunch/dinner recipe that although it takes so little time to prep, you still get a lot of flavour and comfort.
 It’s ideal for a cheap weeknight dinner or a speedy lunch working from home.
+We get nutrients and fibre from the array of veggies we use as well as:

 I love how quickly rice noodles cook, making it an amazing ingredient for this quick vegetarian noodle soup.
 They absorb the aromatics of the soup really well and they’re also a ‘lighter’ noodle choice, making this dish still light and refreshing to have at lunch time.